delfoxav/delfoxav.github.io/_posts/2025-04-05-create-a-self-hosted-cloud-s3-storage-with-minio.md

 ### TODO show a nice animation of creating a bucket and uploading data from the web UI

-## Check and Test our MinIO server
+## Checking and Testing our MinIO server

 MinIO has a python sdk.
 Install it on your working machine with:
 ```bash